 - Apply basic statistical methods to address, analyze and solve problems in public health. - Analyze patterns of disease and injury in populations to prevent and control health problems. - Apply fundamental research principles and methods to improve population health.
-Based on concepts, skills and values:

-- Apply biological principles to disease management, prevention, and control. - Apply management skills to public health practice. - Apply culturally competent approaches to public health practice, research, policy development, and health disparities.
+Based on concepts, skills and values: - Apply biological principles to disease management, prevention, and control. - Apply management skills to public health practice. - Apply culturally competent approaches to public health practice, research, policy development, and health disparities.
 Producing assessments, plans, programs, and policies: - Develop and evaluate public health interventions based on knowledge of social and behavioral theory. - Develop, analyze, and evaluate policies as a tool to improve population health. - Analyze and address community health problems through a structured approach synthesizing core public health competencies. - Apply systematic methods to assess, prevent and control environmental hazards.
-Integrating and synthesizing knowledge and skills: • Demonstrate mastery of public health competencies and course learning in a professional setting.

-Overview:

-The program is designed to meet the needs of a variety of students by offering a generalist M.P.H. degree, certificates in specialized areas, and dual degrees with master's level programs in business administration, information systems, organizational behavior, and nutrition and wellness.
+Integrating and synthesizing knowledge and skills: Demonstrate mastery of public health competencies and course learning in a professional setting.
+Overview: The program is designed to meet the needs of a variety of students by offering a generalist M.P.H. degree, certificates in specialized areas, and dual degrees with master's level programs in business administration, information systems, organizational behavior and nutrition and wellness.
 The M.P.H. degree is offered in both on campus and online formats.
-Students register as on campus students or as online students.
-On campus M.P.H. students may take some classes online with the consent of the on campus advisor.
-Online students may take some courses on campus with the consent of the online advisor.

 M.P.H.
 Degree: